google/ctfscoreboard/README.md

 Author: David Tomaschik <dwt@google.com>

+### Installation using Docker###
+1. Navigate to the folder where the Dockerfile is located.

+2. Run the command below to build a docker image for the scoreboard and tag it as "scoreboard". docker build -t "scoreboard" .

+3. Run the command below to create the docker container. docker create -p 80:80 scoreboard

+4. Find the name of the container you created for the scoreboard. docker ls -a

+5. Run the command below to start the docker container for the scoreboard. docker start "container_name"

 ### Installation ###
 1. Install Python with PIP and setuptools.
 If you'd like to use a virtualenv, set one up and activate it now.